Chasing1020/Chasing1020.github.io/post/rust/safety-in-systems-programming/index.md

 # 1. Introduction

 The gets() function cannot be used securely.
 Because of its lack of bounds checking,
-     and the inability for the calling program to reliably determine the length of the next incoming line, the use of this function enables malicious users to arbitrarily change a running program's functionality through a buffer overflow attack.
+     and the inability of the calling program to reliably determine the length of the next incoming line, the use of this function enables malicious users to arbitrarily change a running program's functionality through a buffer overflow attack.
 It is strongly suggested that the fgets() function be used in all cases.